- What is a Spouse Visa?

 What is a Spouse Visa?

-The UK Spouse Visa, which is also often refereed to as the UK marriage visa is a type of UK partner visa that is part of the family visa category.
+The UK Spouse Visa, which is also often referred to as the UK marriage visa is a type of UK partner visa that is part of the family visa category.
 A UK Family Visa allows you to enter the UK to live with your spouse or partner.
 The UK Spouse visa is used by married couples who want to be united and live together in Britain.

 In order to be eligible, the applicant must be married to a British citizen or person with settled status in the UK.
 This includes people with Indefinite Leave to Remain (ILR).
 This type of visa lasts for 33 months and can be extended after this time.
 After spending five years in the UK with leave to remain in the UK as a spouse, the visa holder can also apply for settled status.
 For many, the UK Spouse Visa is the first step in the route towards becoming a British Citizen.